puppetlabs/puppetlabs-sshkeys_core/REFERENCE.md

 if you want to specify one key for multiple users, you must use a different comment for each instance.

+##### `drop_privileges`

+Whether to drop privileges when writing the key file.
+This is useful for creating files in paths not writable by the target user.
+Note the possible security implications of managing file ownership and permissions as a privileged user.

+Default value: `true`

 ### sshkey